Are you an adviser? Go to Unbiased Pro

 Is now still a good time to move?

-The stamp duty holiday wasn’t the only driver behind the booming property market we’ve seen in recent months.
-It has also been an attractive time to take out a new mortgage.
-Rates have been at rock bottom for several months, meaning people have been able to take out a relatively cheap loan.
+The stamp duty holiday wasn’t the only driver behind the booming property market seen in the months that followed.
+It also created an attractive time to take out a new mortgage, although rates have changed massively since then.

-Another boost for the property market has been more relaxed lending criteria.
-In light of furlough and heavily impacted work commitments, lenders appear to be more open to accepting self-employed borrowers and taking pay like bonuses and commission into account.
+Another boost for the property market has been more relaxed lending criteria, as lenders appear to be more open to accepting self-employed borrowers and taking pay formats such as bonuses and commission into account.

 Are other tax rates increasing?

-Whether you are looking to move home or would like a clearer idea of how tax changes will impact you, let us match you to your perfect financial adviser.
-Look for a mortgage broker if you’re searching for a great deal or speak to an IFA for help arranging your finances.
+Whether you are looking to move home or would like a clearer idea of how tax changes will impact you, let us match you to an expert financial adviser or mortgage broker who can help you navigate the current housing market and secure the best possible deals.

 If you found this article helpful, you might also find our article about paying stamp duty on shares informative, too.